Tax Advantage Accounts

 Defined Benefit Plans

-FSA: Effective Jan.
-1, 2019, you cannot use your card for 2018 claims that need to be paid in 2019 (You will need to submit a claim online)
+FSA: Effective January 1, 2021, you cannot use your card for 2020 claims that need to be paid in 2021 (You will need to submit a claim online).

-You will receive notification that your account is retail and will be charged monthly maintenance fees
+You will receive notification that your account is now retail and you will be charged monthly maintenance fees.

 55-and-over catch-up provision: $1,000